raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     i-->j-->B
 </div>

-### suummary

-We've seen that linked lists are either `Empty`, or a node with a link to a linked list.
-We've also seen that graphs of nodes can look like trees but contain many linked lists, and we've also seen that graphs of nodes can look like a linked list, but contain a cycle.
+We will not prove it here, but two things we can infer are:

+1. Every graph containing `Empty` consists of linked lists, and;
+2. Every graph that does not contain `Empty` must contain a cycle.

 ---